 When it comes to considering “property,” the law is complex.

-Accordingly, it is very important to protect your rights and McNamara & Associates are family law experts and can help you in this regard.
+Accordingly, it is very important to protect your rights and McNamara Law are family law experts and can help you in this regard.